The Radical New Reality of Systems Science

 Progressive sequential change Recursive feedback influence Fully interactive feedback network

 These differences have to do with what are termed "linear and nonlinear dynamics."
 In linearly dynamical events, there is a predictably consistent 'trajectory' of 'what happens next.'
 But in nonlinear dynamical events, the 'trajectory' varies in a much less predictable manner.
 That contrast in 'how things happen' plays a primary role in 'how the world actually works.'
-In nonlinear dynamics, the 'order of things' can change exponentially, or in sudden inconsisten 'leaps.'
+In nonlinear dynamics, the 'order of things' can change exponentially, or in sudden inconsistent 'leaps.'

 Continually Emerging, Dynamically Self-Organizing, 'Wholes' that are 'More Than the Sum of Their Parts'